Neuroscience

 The suggested curriculum outlined below is meant to guide you in choosing classes, they are not requirements.
 We highly encourage you to take the Foundational courses, while the Electives are more specialized and often cross between Areas of Interest.
 Remember to review the UW Time Schedule for the most accurate and up-to-date information regarding whether a course is currently being offered.

-To address the inter-disciplinary nature of Neuroscience and broad trainee backgrounds, curricula has been categorized into three “Paths” (see below).
-Each trainee can select one as a guide.
+To address the inter-disciplinary nature of Neuroscience and broad trainee backgrounds, curricula is categorized into three “Paths” (broad neuroscience training, disease focused, specialized courses).
+Each trainee is advised to review suggested elective courses across all paths to tailor their curricula.

-This path is most suited for trainees with little prior background in neuroscience.
+This path is relevant for all trainees in neuroscience.

 Foundational Courses